 The IJRR team provides comprehensive care for joint replacement patients,

-including total hip and knee replacements, joint replacement revisions,
+including total hip, knee and shoulder replacements, joint replacement

 A team of joint care specialists including co-medical directors John Dearborn,

-and Research.
-Our surgeons are among the world's best in joint replacement.
+surgeons are among the world's best in joint replacement.
+They perform

-They perform hundreds of successful total joint replacements each year
+hundreds of successful total joint replacements each year using the most

-using the most advanced surgical procedures available.
-Our nurses'
+advanced surgical procedures available.
+Our nurses' and occupational

-approach to healing ensures a full return to normal, active living.
-Whether
+to healing ensures a full return to normal, active living.
+Whether "normal

-"normal living" for you means a return to the workplace or an
+living" for you means a return to the workplace or an active lifestyle,

 John T. Dearborn, MD, Co-Medical Director